STUDY JAPANESE ONLINE WITH NATIVES HERE

 Kunishige Kamamoto (1944 – ) played for the national team from the early 1960s to mid-late 1970s (1964 – 1977).
 He is considered by many to be the greatest Japanese player in history, having played throughout his career at Yanmar Diesel (the current Cerezo Osaka), at a time when Japanese football/soccer was still seeking to achieve professionalization and the teams had predominantly names of companies.

-Kamamoto is, to this day, the top scorer in the history of the Japanese team, with 80 goals scored.
-The player even played against Pelé, at the time at Cosmos, an extremely remarkable fact for an oriental player at that time.
-In addition, he won a bronze medal in the olympics of Mexico in 1968.
+Kamamoto is still, to this day, the greatest scorer in the history of the Japanese national team, with 80 goals scored.
+The player even played against Pelé, at that time with Cosmos, an extremely remarkable fact for an oriental player at that time.
+In addition, he won a bronze medal at the Olympics in Mexico in 1968.

-At the end of his career, he was coach of Gamba Osaka (between 1991 and 1994), Cerezo Osaka's biggest rival.
-In 1995, he joined the politics.
+At the end of his career, he was the coach of Gamba Osaka (between 1991 and 1994), the biggest rival of Cerezo Osaka.
+In 1995, he entered into politics.

 Shunsuke Nakamura